As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 - Difficulty switching between activities

-- Uses self-stimulation or “stimming” through repetitive activities (such as spinning or rocking)
+- Uses self-stimulation or>“stimming” through repetitive activities (such as spinning or rocking)

 Social Skills Challenges

-- Has trouble making and keeping friends
+- Trouble making and keeping friends

 - Difficulty with empathy